microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

 * Enable the AVC444 by group policies configuration

-  1. Prioritize H.264/AVC 444 Graphics mode for Remote Desktop connections

-   When enabled on the RDP Server, the H.264/AVC 444 mode will be prioritized when the RDP 10 client and server both support AVC/H.264 and support the AVC 444 mode.
-Note: For Remote Desktop Session Host (RDSH) environments only full desktop sessions are supported with H.264/AVC 444, RemoteApp sessions still use the proprietary codecs for now.

- 2. Configure H.264/AVC hardware encoding for Remote Desktop connections
+  * Configure H.264/AVC hardware encoding for Remote Desktop connections

-   This policy lets you enable hardware encoding for AVC/H.264, when used in conjunction with the AVC444 mode.
+   This policy will let you enable hardware encoding for AVC/H.264, when used in conjunction with the AVC444 mode.
 When enabled, each remote desktop monitor will use up to one AVC/H.264 encoder on the server.
 If all AVC/H.264 encoders are in use, the RDP Server will automatically fallback to using Software.

-  Enable the 2 group policy will help you set up an AVC444 supported environment.
+  Enable the group policy will help you set up an AVC444 supported environment.

 ### Configuring Computers that are Not Based on Windows